 At the Match

-On match days, fans usually gather around the stadium before the game next to stalls selling food and drink: hot dog, beer but also Lisbon street food such as prego (beef steak sandwich), bifana (pork steak sandwich), and pão com chouriço (chorizo bread).
+On match days, before the game fans usually gather around the stadium next to stalls selling food and drink: hot dog, beer but also Lisbon street food such as prego (beef steak sandwich), bifana (pork steak sandwich), and pão com chouriço (chorizo bread).
 On your way to the stadium, you’ll also see people selling t-shirts and other fan gear.

 Once inside, there’s an intense atmosphere.
 Portuguese fans are passionate, and love songs and chants.